Skip to Content

 Bone char is a type of carbon that is made from charring animal (most cattle) bones.
 Bones naturally attract fluoride, which is the operating principle for this media.

 Bone char works by exchanging ions with fluoride and heavy metals, and just like activated alumina, it can also be a good media for a whole-house fluoride removal system.
-The main issue of this media is it might be hard to verify if the bone char is a medical-grade or if some unscrupulous businessman used a sick and infected animal’s bones.
+The main issue of this media is it might be hard to verify if the bone char is medical-grade or if some unscrupulous businessman used a sick and infected animal’s bones.

 Activated Alumina